-- Enter into a grant agreement with Sport Australia and abide by the terms and conditions of the agreement.
+- Enter into a grant agreement with the ASC and abide by the terms and conditions of the agreement (Appendix 2)

-- Complete an acquittal including receipts within 30 days of completing the project.
+- Complete an acquittal report and provide proof of payment using the template provided by the ASC including receipts within 30 days of completing the project

-- Promote the project across the organisation’s external channels (e.g. website, social media, press release etc.).
+- Complete the inclusive training workshop, which the ASC will advise and fund during 2024 Promote the project across the organisation’s external channels (e.g., website, social media, press release etc.)

 Terms and conditions

-- These terms and conditions, together with the notification from Sport Australia providing details of the Grant award (Successful Notification), will constitute an enforceable agreement between Sport Australia and the successful applicant (Recipient) upon the Recipient accepting the Grant offer, as required by the Successful Notification.
+- These terms and conditions, together with the notification from the ASC providing details of the Grant award (Successful Notification), will constitute an enforceable agreement between the ASC and the successful applicant (Recipient) upon the Recipient accepting the Grant offer, as required by the Successful Notification.

-- Sport Australia will make a single payment of the Grant amount to the Recipient subject to sufficient funding being available to the Program and the Recipient complying with this Agreement.
+- The ASC will make a single payment of the Grant amount to the Recipient subject to sufficient funding being available to the Program and the Recipient complying with this Agreement.